Mississippi homeschool requirements

 Who qualifies and what you give up

 Targeted to special education only.
 Eligibility is limited to Mississippi students who have had an active Individualized Education Program (IEP) within the last three years.
-Award is roughly $7,089 per student per year and may be spent on tuition at participating schools, tutoring, therapies, curriculum, and assessments through the program portal.
-There is no general-population ESA in Mississippi as of April 2026 — proposed Magnolia Student Accounts legislation has not been enacted.
+Award is roughly $8,007 per student per year (FY2026) and may be spent on tuition at participating schools, tutoring, therapies, curriculum, and assessments through the program portal.
+There is no general-population ESA in Mississippi as of June 2026 — the proposed Magnolia Student Accounts legislation (HB2) died in committee in the 2026 session.

 For an IEP-holding homeschool family the program is genuinely accessible, but the strings are non-trivial: participants must use the program's vendor list for therapies and curriculum, file annual progress documentation, and re-verify the qualifying disability on a set cadence.
 Funds left at year end revert to the state.
 Families without an active IEP have no path into this program; for them, Mississippi's existing homeschool law (Certificate of Enrollment by September 15) remains the operative framework.